 During your Year Abroad, you have the opportunity to study or work in Italy.
 This is a fantastic way to improve your language skills and gain an in-depth understanding of Italian culture.

-In the National Student Survey 2017, 100% of final-year students in Italian were satisfied with the overall quality of their course.
-Italian Studies at Kent was ranked 1st for overall satisfaction.
+In the National Student Survey 2018, over 88% of final-year students in Italian who completed the survey, were satisfied with the overall quality of their course.

 Teaching Excellence Framework

 Based on the evidence available, the TEF Panel judged that the University of Kent delivers consistently outstanding teaching, learning and outcomes for its students.
 It is of the highest quality found in the UK.

 Please see the University of Kent's Statement of Findings for more information.